MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## To configure the templates in the Azure Information Protection policy

->[!NOTE]
-> These instructions reflect the latest updates to the Azure portal.
-If you do not see a **CLASSIFICATIONS** menu option, and still see a **Publish** option, the navigation instructions will not exactly match what you see.
-If that's the case, consider returning to this procedure in a couple of days when your tenant is updated for the latest changes.

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection - Labels** blade.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.